saquantum/summer_project/README.md

 cd summer_project/vue
 ```

-If your prefer working without backend code, there is a copy of the front-end source code
+If your prefer working without backend code, there is a copy of the front-end source code via this [link](https://github.com/redial17/summer_project_frontend)

 ```
 git clone git@github.com:redial17/summer_project_frontend.git